keyo-integrations/identities-api-admin-ui-spa/README.md

    - KEYO_ORG_ID = [Your org id from Keyo admin dashboard]
    - KEYO_AUTH_TOKEN = [Your token from Keyo admin dashboard]
    - USERS = {"user@example.com":"password1","admin@example.com":"password2"}
+     - For deployment, change the email/password as needed
 7. In the upper left, near the name of the repository, click the square, which "stops" the application.
 8. Then click the trangle to "start" the app again so it can read the secrets you added before
 9. Click "Tools & Files" again and search for "Preview".
 This window will show the application
 10. Log into the app with any of the "USERS" added in step 6

+## Test

+1. Open your deployed URL
+2. Enter email and password (from USERS)
+3. Click Login
+4. Next to where it says, "Enrollment Device", click the gear icon and add one Keyo device using the last 8 digits on the device's sticker, located on the back
+5. On the create account form, click "Create and enroll" button if you want to create an account and trigger the device for enrollment
+6. Enroll (or re-enroll) the biometric data for any identity account by clicking "Manage identities", click on a user name and then click the "Enroll" button.
+Even if the user already has biometrics enrolled it will allow them to re-enroll

 ## Deploy on Railway